 The school will not administer medicine unless this form has been completed and signed by a parent/guardian.

 All inhaler use will be overseen or administered by a member of staff.

-Pupil Details:

-Name Class

-Medication:

-Name/Type of medication

-Known triggers

-How many puffs How often How often directed by your doctor)
+Pupil Details: Name.....
+Class.....
+Medication: Name/Type of medication Known triggers Possible side effects How many puffs How often (as directed by your doctor) Additional information: 1.

-Additional information:

 I understand that it is my responsibility for my child's inhaler/spacer to be in school at all times.
 This should be cleaned and returned to school every half term.

-I will also keep the school fully informed of any change to my child's condition.
+2. I will also keep the school fully informed of any change to my child's condition.
 3. I am aware the school will contact me, if there are any concerns regarding my child's medication.

-In the event that my child's Inhaler stops working or cannot be accessed I authorise the use of the school's emergency Salbutamol inhaler to help relieve my child's asthma symptoms.
+4. In the event that my child's Inhaler stops working or cannot be accessed I authorise the use of the school's emergency Salbutamol inhaler to help relieve my child's asthma symptoms.

-Parent/guardian Signature

 Print Name Relationship to child

-Staff SignatureDate
+Staff SignatureDateDate